Central Suriname Nature Reserve

-The CSNR is known to contain more than 400 of Suriname's known bird species, including Scarlet, Red-and-Green and Blue-and-Gold Macaws, (Ara macao, Ara chloroptera, Ara ararauna); Great Tinamou (Tinamus major), Black Curassow (Crax alector) the Guianan Cock-of-the-Rock (Rupicola rupicola) and the Harpy Eagle.
-The northern section of the CSNR is known globally as one of the best places to see Red and Green Macaws (Ara chloroptera) and the Guianan Cock-of-the-Rock (Rupicola rupicola).
+The CSNR is known to contain more than 400 of Suriname's known bird species, including Scarlet, Red-and-Green and Blue-and-Gold Macaws, (Ara macao, Ara chloroptera, Ara ararauna); Great Tinamou (Tinamus major), Black Curassow (Crax alector) the Guianan Cock-of-the-Rock (Rupicola rupicola) and the Harpy Eagle (Harpia harpyja).
+The northern section of the CSNR is known globally as one of the best places to see Red and Green Macaws (Ara chloptera) and the Guianan Cock-of-the Rock (Rupicola rupicola).

 The Central Suriname Nature Reserve (CSNR) is located in central Suriname, about 200 kilometers (km) south west of Paramaribo, in the District of Sipaliwini.
 The altitude of CSNR ranges from 25m to 1,230m (the summit of Juliana Top, Suriname’s highest peak).

 Access to the reserve is by road-river (to Raleighvallen only), or by air.
-To travel by road visitors must take a bus/car to Boskamp approximately 80 km west from Paramaribo.
-Upon reaching Boskamp, a 5-6 hour boat trip up the Coppename River to Foengo Island brings travelers to the reserve’s headquarters.
-The site can also be reached by air by taking a 30-40 min flight directly from Paramaribo to Foengoe.
+To travel by road visitors must take a bus/car to Witagron, approximately a 3-4 hour drive from Paramaribo.
+Upon reaching Witagron, a 2-4 hour boat trip up the Coppename River to Foenge Island brings travelers to the reserve's headquarters.
+The site can also be reached by air by taking a 30-40 min flight directly from Paramaribo to Foengoe Island.